Core Competancies for the GEM Professional

 When and Where:

-The 2018 Summer Institute for New Graduate Enrollment Management Professionals will be held on Thursday, July 19 and Friday, July 20, 2018 at the Cosmopolitan in Las Vegas, Nevada.
+The 2018 Summer Institute: Core Competencies for the GEM Professional will be held on Thursday, July 19 and Friday, July 20, 2018 at The Cosmopolitan in Las Vegas, Nevada.
 The sessions are expected to begin at 8:30 a.m. on Thursday and conclude by 3:00 p.m. on Friday.

 Who Should Attend: